Becoming a Counseling Major? Here’s what you need to know:

 - Rehab counselor – Rehab facilities offer many opportunities for jobs with a counseling degree.
 Some rehab counselors only work with clients at the facility, while others follow clients through their sober living and aftercare plans.

 - Academic advisor – There are many opportunities for counseling degree jobs in university settings.
-Academic advisors work with students to help them choose majors, deal with being away from home, and find academic success.
+Academic advisors work with prospective students to help them choose majors, deal with being away from home, and find academic success.
+College counseling is much needed especially post-covid, where students may need extra help dealing with the disruption of the last few years.
+Some crossover with career counseling is expected.

-- Clinical therapist – Clinical therapist counseling degree jobs may include seeing patients in private practice, hospitals, or private mental health facilities.
+- Clinical therapist or Marriage and Family Therapists– Clinical therapist counseling degree jobs may include seeing patients in private practice, hospitals, family therapy, or private mental health facilities.

-- Career counselor – Both college students and adults sometimes struggle to decide where they’d like to go in their careers.
-Working as a career counselor is one of the many jobs with a counseling degree that allow you to work with clients who need direction in what to do next.
+- Career counselors – Both college students and adults sometimes struggle to decide where they’d like to go in their careers.
+Career counselors are one of the many jobs with a counseling degree that allow you to work with clients who need direction in what to do next.

 - Human resources professional – HR doesn’t necessarily fit into the category of counseling jobs with a bachelor’s degree, but many people who earn their counseling degree find success in human resources.

-- Crisis counselor – One of the jobs with a masters degree in counseling, a crisis counselor works with people who are in trauma, helping them to find their way out of struggle.
+- Crisis counselor – One of the jobs with an online degree in counseling, a crisis counselor works with people who are in trauma, helping them to find their way out of struggle.

-- Interventionist – These degree in counseling jobs work with families and people who are struggling with substance abuse or other destructive behaviors.
+- Interventionist – This addiction counseling professional works with families and people who are struggling with substance abuse or other destructive behaviors.
+Addiction counseling is a specialization offered within many online master programs.

 Counseling jobs with a bachelor’s degree are often used as a stepping stone for professionals who want to work in the field while also earning a graduate degree.
 It’s important to note that many degree in counseling jobs consider your life experience.
 For example, someone who is searching for counseling jobs with a bachelor’s degree may also want to include relevant life experience, such as dealing with addiction or living with a family member who has gone through addiction.
 This is true of master’s degree in counseling jobs as well.

-After graduation, whether you’re searching for associate’s degree in counseling jobs or you’re ready to find jobs with a master’s degree in counseling, you’ll be glad to know that this field is growing, especially as society’s stigma against talking about mental health continues to dissipate.
+After graduation, whether you’re searching for associate’s degree in counseling jobs or you’re ready to find jobs with an online masters degree in counseling, you’ll be glad to know that this field is growing, especially as society’s stigma against talking about mental health continues to dissipate.

 Degree Types: Associates, Bachelor’s, Master’s, Doctoral